-On Sat, 22 Feb 2020, the UT Programming Team competed in the ICPC North America Championship (NAC) in Atlanta, Georgia, hosted by Georgia Tech.
+On Mon, 30 May 2022, the UT Programming Team competed in the ICPC North America Championship (NAC) in Orlando, FL, hosted by the University of Central Florida.

-The competition consisted of 60 teams of 3 students from 60 schools (approximately 180 students) from across the U.S. and Canada.
-UT Austin solved 6 of the 12 problems and came in 13th out of 60.
+The competition consisted of 50 teams of 3 students from 50 schools across the US and Canada.
+UT Austin solved 6 of the 13 problems and came in 13th.

-The ICPC traces its roots to 1970 when the first competition was hosted by pioneers of the Alpha Chapter of the UPE Computer Science Honor Society.
-The initiative spread quickly within the United States and Canada as an innovative program to increase problem-solving aptitude and opportunities of the strongest students in the field of computing.
+The ICPC traces its roots to 1970, when the Alpha Chapter of the UPE Computer Science Honor Society hosted the first competition.
+The initiative spread quickly within the United States and Canada as an innovative program to increase the most vital students' ambition, problem-solving aptitude, and opportunities in computing.

-Over time, the contest evolved into a multi-tier competition with the first championship round conducted in 1977.
-Since then, the contest has expanded into a worldwide collaborative of universities hosting regional competitions that advance teams to the annual global championship round, the ICPC World Finals.
+Over time, the contest evolved into a multi-tier competition, with the first championship round conducted in 1977.
+Since then, the tournament has expanded into a worldwide collaboration of universities hosting regional competitions that advance teams to the annual global championship round, the ICPC World Finals.

-The International Collegiate Programming Contest (ICPC) is the premier global programming competition conducted by and for the world’s universities.
-The ICPC is affiliated with the ICPC Foundation and is headquartered at Baylor University.
+The International Collegiate Programming Contest (ICPC) is the premier global programming competition for universities worldwide.
+The ICPC is part of the ICPC Foundation.

-The contest fosters creativity, teamwork, and innovation in building new software programs, and enables students to test their ability to perform under pressure.
-The contest has raised aspirations and performance of generations of the world’s problem solvers in the computing sciences and engineering.
+The contest fosters creativity, teamwork, and innovation in building new software programs and enables students to test their ability to perform under pressure.
+The competition has raised the aspirations and performance of generations of the world's problem solvers in the computing sciences and engineering.